-- It is widely accepted that the font 'Ryumin-Light' and 'GothicBBB-Medium' aren't embedded into PDF files, and a PDF reader substitute them by some external Japanese fonts (e.g., Kozuka Mincho is used for Ryumin-Light in Adobe Reader).
+- It is widely accepted that fonts 'Ryumin-Light' and 'GothicBBB-Medium' aren't embedded into PDF files, and a PDF reader substitute them by some external Japanese fonts (e.g., Ryumin-Light is substituted with Kozuka Mincho in Adobe Reader).
 We adopt this custom to the default setting. - A character in an alphabetic font is generally smaller than a Japanese font in the same size.
 So actual size specification of these Japanese fonts is in fact smaller than that of alphabetic fonts, namely scaled by 0.962216. - The amount of glue that are inserted between a JAchar and an ALchar (the parameter xkanjiskip) is set to